Evaluating Learning Congestion control Schemes for LEO Constellations: Experimentation with LeoEM

 \section{Experimentation with LeoEM}

 In this section, we use LeoEM to evaluate how the selected CC schemes perform on emulated LEO satellite network paths.
 Specifically, we set up data flows on paths built using ISLs or BP links between emulated user terminals deployed in London (LDN), San Diego (SD), Seattle (SEA), New York (NY) and Shanghai (SHA).
 Through this experiment, we observe how handovers and fluctuating RTTs impact CC performance.
 We carried out two sets of experiments: one measuring the goodput achieved in a single-flow setup, and another comparing fairness when two flows coexist on a shared LEO path.
-Here, we also include SaTCP \cite{satcp}, a Cubic extension that freezes the congestion window for the duration of a handover to mitigate the congestion window adjustment due to lossy handovers.